Learn how to draw a great looking Chibi Han Solo from Star Wars with easy, step-by-step drawing instructions, and video tutorial.

 Step-by-Step Instructions for Drawing a Chibi Han Solo from Star Wars

-Chibi Han Solo from Star Wars Drawing - Step 1
+How to Draw a Great Looking Chibi Han Solo from Star Wars for Kids, Beginners, and Adults - Step 1

 2. Use overlapping curved lines to outline the hair and face.
 Notice the part in the hair.
 Then, use a curved line for the mouth, with another line at the corner.